LiveCosts

 4. United States

 The Construction Specifications Institute (CSI) provides the MasterFormat, a comprehensive standard for organising construction specifications and cost codes.
 This structure is widely used across the U.S. and is applicable to all project sizes, including SMBs.
+For example, under the division ’02 – Site Construction’, you can find ‘300 – Pollution Control Equipment’, which is essential for maintaining environmental compliance and managing pollution during construction activities.
 (Learn more about the CSI MasterFormat)

 Conclusion